ktorio/ktor-documentation/topics/azure-app-service.md

 </tab>
 </tabs>

-This task will take care of the creation of the resource group, plan, web app and finally deploy the fat JAR.
-When the deployment succeeds, you should see a message like the following:
+This task will create the resource group, plan, and web app, and then deploy the fat JAR.
+When the deployment succeeds, you should see output like the following:

 ```text
 > Task: :embedded-server:azureWebAppDeploy